The Life You Can Save’s charity recommendations are based on robust research on effectiveness. We use three criteria, which we call "the three E's:"

 In short, our Panel starts with the recommendations from the best charity evaluators we've found, and adds its own extra layer of diligence.
 The result is a list of charities that is more comprehensive than any of the lists produced by any individual charity evaluator.
 Donors can be confident that a donation to any of the charities recommended will make a real difference in the lives of the world's poorest people2.

 In late 2016, the Panel made several decisions of this type.
 While GiveWell named The END Fund, Sightsavers, and Malaria Consortium as top charities, the Panel declined to recommend these charities because we already recommend AMF and SCI, two charities which GiveWell ranks higher and that perform similar interventions (deworming and malaria prevention).
-Similarly, GiveWell name Food Fortification Initiative as a "Charity worthy of special recognition", but The Life You Can Save did not add it to our list as we already recommended three organizations working in food fortification that have the same ranking from GiveWell.
+Similarly, GiveWell name Food Fortification Initiative as a "Standout Charity", but The Life You Can Save did not add it to our list as we already recommended three organizations working in food fortification that have the same ranking from GiveWell.